2021 is Coming, and Not Soon Enough!

 The events of 2020 — particularly the restrictions imposed due to COVID-19 — have wreaked havoc on businesses large and small.
 Restaurants and other hospitality and service businesses have been forced to close their doors.
 Some were able to shift their business model to takeout or delivery and were quite successful.
 Others are sadly gone forever.

 Large businesses with big offices were suddenly forced to transition to remote working, with virtually no time to prepare.
 This involved much more than simply telling employees to work from home.
 Business leaders were forced to consider a wide range of issues, including data security, timekeeping, internal team communication, how to route phone calls to employees, and so on.
+Implementing remote workforce software was an important one, with companies such as Fusion Connect being used to help achieve this.

 Salespeople who relied on the ability to travel to clients’ offices, shake their hands and talk to them across a table were forced to find new ways to make those connections.